ceciliabarudi/aha/README.md

 ## States and States Transitions
-Definition of the different states and their transition (transition functions)
+Definition of the different states and their transition (transition functions) in Main.js
 ```javascript

 buildSplash();